Insurance Sector FAQ’s

 Digital Transformation in the Insurance sector refers to the integration of digital technologies and strategies into insurance companies’ operations, products and services to enhance customer experience, streamline operations, improve efficiency, and drive innovation.

-4) Q: What are the compliance regulations affecting insurance customers in 2024?
+Q: What are the compliance regulations affecting insurance customers?

-The insurance industry is facing a shifting regulatory landscape in 2024, with new compliance regulations coming into effect.
+The insurance industry is facing a shifting regulatory landscape, with new compliance regulations coming into effect.
 These regulations have a significant impact on insurance customers and organisations in the sector.

 The Network and Information Security Directive (NIS2), which strengthens cyber security requirements, applies to organisations subject to the original NIS Directive.
 The NIS2 directive emphasises the importance of board-level governance of cyber risk and the implementation of cyber security standards throughout the supply chain.
 Even organisations based in the UK, which may have previously been exempt from certain rules, will now need to comply with these new regulations.